phnmnl/workflow-demo/README.md

 The format of this json is defined in the [Marathon REST API documentation](https://mesosphere.github.io/marathon/docs/rest-api.html).
 An important remark is that we mount the jupytet working directory under the `/mnt/container-volumes` folder.
 This is the location where the [GlusterFS](https://www.gluster.org/) distributed filesystem is mounted.
 Doing so, the Jupyter working directory will be accessible by other microservices, that can potentially run on other resource nodes.

 [Traefik](https://github.com/containous/traefik) is a reverse proxy that runs on the edge nodes, and it provides access to the services deployed via Marathon.
 Please read a bit about that.
-If everithing went fine, you should be able to figure out the front end URL of your Jupyter deployment from the Traefik UI (which is linked in the MANTL UI).
+If everything went fine, you should be able to figure out the front end URL of your Jupyter deployment from the Traefik UI (which is linked in the MANTL UI).

 **N.B.** Due to an issue (https://github.com/CiscoCloud/mantl/issues/1142), the Jupyter working directory won't be writable on GlusterFS.
 To fix this we need to ssh into a node and change the ownership of it.